A Travel Price Comparison for Italy Caltagirone vs. Milan for Food, Nightlife, Old Town, and Attractions

 It's hard to know how much time to spend in Caltagirone.
 For many, it makes a great getaway for a weekend.
 This would be the perfect place to spend a weekend, as it has just the right amount of activities.
 The length of your ideal trip is an individual decision.

-Milan is a chic big city where you can fill many days.
+Milan is a cultural big city where you can fill many days.
 Exploring the old town is a popular activity.
 This city offers something for everyone.
 Plenty of people spend a weekend in the area when traveling.
 If you enjoy all that's offered here, then a weekend is just the right amount of time to spend here.

 Five days in Caltagirone or Milan?